Importing to Storm Buckets

 If your data lives on another S3-compatible provider today, Storm can pull it

-babysit: enter the connection details for where your data lives now, and
+in directly.
+Enter the connection details for where your data lives now, and

 Storm runs the transfer on its own infrastructure.

-Storm bucket and want to point your own tools at it, see
+have a Storm bucket and want to point your own tools at it, see

 | What you provide | Source endpoint, access key, secret, and the bucket name(s) to pull |